Black-owned Chicago brewery reigns supreme in Samuel Adams craft brewers competition

 Their big break was in 2021 when they auditioned for a spot at Pilot Project Brewing, a brewery incubator with locations in Chicago and Milwaukee, and became one of the company’s partners, Bloomfield said.

-The company launched their first beer, a pale ale named Hip-Hops and R&Brew, a few months later.
-Most of their products are a play on words that reference ’90s hip-hop and R&B, the music the three friends grew up listening to together, and other Black cultural images and sayings.
+The company launched its first beer, a pale ale named Hip-Hops and R&Brew, a few months later.
+Most of their products are a play on words that reference ’90s hip-hop and R&B, music the three friends grew up listening to together, and other Black cultural images and sayings.

 Bloomfield said when the three would go to craft beer shops, they did not see images representing Black communities on cans.
 Representation became an important part of Funkytown Brewery’s marketing and branding efforts.